Kyoto ski itinerary - the former imperial capital

-Sample the healing onsens on the northern island of Hokkaido, visit Ramen heaven in Niseko and dip into the endless powder of Kiroro before hitting the high tech city of Tokyo and getting lost in the spiritual heart of Japan in Kyoto.
+Sample the healing onsens on the northern island of Hokkaido, visit Ramen heaven in Niseko and dip into the endless quirks of Rusutsu before hitting the high tech city of Tokyo and getting lost in the spiritual heart of Japan in Kyoto.

 - Niseko is skiing capital of Japan, plenty of powder, delicious food and friendly locals